andreabertazzi/splittingschemes_PDMP/README.md

 # splittingschemes_PDMP
-Codes for the paper "Splitting schemes for second order approximations of piecewise-deterministic Markov processes" (2023) by Bertazzi, Dobson, Monmarché.
+Codes for the paper "Piecewise deterministic sampling with splitting schemes" (2023) by Bertazzi, Dobson, Monmarché.

-For the experiments for Metropolised algorithms, run exp_metropolised_error.jl and exp_metropolised_rejections.jl

 For the Bayesian image deblurring, run TVdeblur,jl